 Your skin microbiome, also known as the skin flora or microbiota, is made up of the trillions of bacteria, fungi, and viruses that live on your skin’s surface.
 On average, there are 1,000 of different species of bacteria on the skin.

-Typically when we hear the word “bacteria,” we think of creepy crawlies, infections, or maybe even acne.
+Typically when we hear the word “bacteria,” we think of creepy crawlies, infections.
 But not all bacteria are bad!
 In a healthy, well-functioning microbiome, these good bacteria work together to defend against disease and other environmental threats.

 As dermatologist Dr. Peter Lio explains, “Historically, the thinking was that the microbiome is a reflection of what's going on inside.
 So that if the body was in good shape, the skin microbiome should be in good shape too.
 But I would argue that this is changing... new research has unveiled how an unbalanced skin microbiome may play a role in many skin conditions, including eczema, rosacea, and acne”.